lucymait/project-4/README.md

   def __str__(self):
     return f'{self.name}'
 ```
-- The Gym table also consisted of a name, but in addition, had a facilities field, e.g parking, showers or lockers.
+- The Gym table also consisted of a name, but in addition, had a facilities field, e.g. parking, showers or lockers.
 ```js
 class Gym(models.Model):
   name = models.CharField(max_length=500)